mr-c/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 ## Step 7: Metadata submission

-<iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/Xh3LpYPD9oo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Next, you can describe all the information related to your study, i.e. metadata, using the [Finnish FEGA submitter portal](https://submission.finland.ega-archive.org/) or programmatically.
 The public metadata will be published on the EGA website to facilitate data discovery and re-use.

+You can get an introduction to the submitter portal from the video below or by taking the tour available in the portal by clicking the yellow book icon in the top right corner while you are logged in.

+<iframe width="280" height="155" srcdoc="https://www.youtube-nocookie.com/embed/o81GDFwXiGE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Log in to the submitter portal using the EGA credentials (username: usually your email address, and password).